kkelchte/kkelchte.github.io/docs/delays.md

 - Docker with xpra decrease the average delay with a 1ms bringing it close to the standard delay except for the first frame.
 - Working in singularity brings a small but consistent win of 1 to 2 ms over working in docker or graphically.
 This is especially graphically a surprise.
 - Xpra makes the start up delay increase with 50% (from 0.5 to 0.75) although there seems not to be an increase of delay of average, maybe even a slight decrease.
-- Using condor to introduces a double in delay.
-This might be due to the read and write operations to the harddrive of qayd, though this only happens between the runs and not during.
-This could be tested by evaluating a model on condor but solely on qayd.
+- Using condor to introduces an average delay of 0.033 on the following machines: quaoar, tyl, izar, unuk, pollux, wasat,
+- Using condor to introduces an average delay of 0.014 on the following machines: citrine, ruchba, amethyst, hematite, kunzite , opal, iolite, pyrite

 ## Code for redoing the last experiments: